 "Replacement cost" coverage provides you with money to repair damaged items or replace destroyed items with new items of a similar type.
 Your policy should pay enough to purchase the new items, but it may or may not contain an overall limit.
-"Actual cash value" coverage provides an amount necessary to replace the damaged or destroyed item with a similar item.
+"Actual cash value" coverage provides an amount necessary to replace the damaged or destroyed item with an item of similar value.
 You will likely receive less money from an actual cash value policy than a replacement cost policy because the actual cash value policy takes depreciation (e.g., age and wear and tear) into account.